bsugg/Project2/Monday.md

 ### Fit

-The fit for the logistic regression model is done using k-fold cross validation on the `newsTrain` data set.
+The fit for this model is done using k-fold cross validation on the `newsTrain` data set.
 Since less computation is required, we have increased our training to 10 folds, with resampling repeated 5 times.
 The `family="binomial"` argument has been provided to the `glm` method to explicitly state the desired fit of logistic regression, although the `caret` package should recognize this as the optimal approach even without the argument.

 As before, all `weekday_is_*` variables have been excluded from the training since the data set is filtered on just one published day of the